#7325 $550Pucci cotton blouse & skirt set, 1960s

 The versatile set can be worn as a dress or as separates.
 The blouse can be worn loose or tucked inside the skirt.
 The skirt can be worn with a slinky shell, while the blouse can be paired with jeans.

 Pucci is best known for bold, graphic patterns with a kaleidoscopic, slightly psychedelic feel.
 Even in a calmer mood, using neighboring hues, his colors are electrifying.
-Here, his use of competing, adjacent colors is brilliant: the wide vertical stripes of medium purple and medium slate blue bordered by narrow vertical stripes of deep sky blue.
+Here, his use of competing, adjacent colors is brilliant: the wide vertical stripes of purple and slate blue bordered by narrow vertical stripes of deep sky blue.

 The condition is excellent.
 It is clean and ready to wear.